 Following graduation from his residency in 2009, Dr. McClelland consulted for the state of Washington conducting psychiatric evaluations for disability.
 During this period, he conducted thousands of psychiatric evaluations and gained expertise in rapidly diagnosing difficult cases.
 He then spent three years as a forensic psychiatrist at Western State Hospital.
 During his time there, he managed his own treatment teams and held important leadership positions, serving as chairman of the medical records committee and sitting on three other committees.

 Dr. McClelland is a 4th generation Montanan, an avid skier, and a diehard 12.
 Go Hawks!
 He grew up in England attending the American School in London and had the good fortune to travel to many countries and learn about different cultures.
-He is a dedicated husband and father of two sons and two dogs.
+He is a dedicated father of two sons and two dogs.

 MA, MSW, LICSW